liampshaw/Smil-Growth-2019/README.md

 ### Output

-The raw data points and the fitted models are all included in `fits.pdf` together with the legends as in the original book.
+The raw data points and the fitted models are all included in `results.pdf` together with the legends as in the original book.
 This is intended to help with choosing a dataset to reuse.
+References for all datasets are provided as in the original book.

 ### Reproducing the results